Jerry T. Myers, President

 As an active member of the Atlanta community, Jerry serves on the Board of the Greater Lithonia Chamber of Commerce and on the Georgia Chamber of Commerce Rural Prosperity Council.
 He has a Bachelor of Political Science degree from Georgia Southern University and a Master of Public and Business Administration.
 His excitement outside of work includes playing golf with his sons and attending community events with his family.

-Robert Gordon, Director of One-Stop Operations
+Robert Gordon, Director of Operations

 Robert Gordon currently serves as the Statewide Director for One-Stop Operations for IN THE DOOR, and is also the One-Stop Operator site manager for WorkSource DeKalb.

 Prior to rejoining the private sector, Robert served as a Career Center Manager for the Georgia Department of Labor at the DeKalb, Albany, Sylvester, and Dawson Career Centers.
 He is a former member of the DeKalb Workforce Investment Board, the Southwest Georgia Workforce Investment Board, and several Chambers of Commerce and other workforce-based organizations.

 On numerous occasions, Mr. Gordon has served as a panelist during career development conferences.
 He also contracts with various government agencies to provide customized career development workshops.

 Mr. Gordon has a business degree from Florida A&M University.
 He has an Economic Development Certificate from the University of Georgia, and is a graduate of the Carl Vinson Institute of Government’s EXCEL Leadership Program.
 Robert is a product of DeKalb County Schools, and he and his wife currently reside in Stone Mountain.

 Roberta Hall, Regional Manager